aleksnavratil/polish-for-normal-people/polish_textbook.md

 Using Polish declension forms, glued to the end of English: ```I am with Tomem```

-Notice that the word "Tom," which is a person's name, was changed here, in this case by adding the suffix "-em" to the end of it.
-This suffix "-em" is one of the 7 transformations, but not all of the 7 declension transformations are so straightforward.
+Notice that the word "Tom," which is a person's name, was changed here, in this case by adding the suffix `-em` to the end of it.
+This suffix `-em` is one of the 7 transformations, but not all of the 7 declension transformations are so straightforward.

 But if we adjust the sentence, a different declension form is needed.
 Here's another example: